 12 cancer research breakthroughs of 2021

 2021 has been a fantastic year for science with the rollout of the coronavirus vaccine happening at unprecedented speed thanks to the hard work of people around the world.
 And all through this turbulent time, cancer researchers have been hard at work too.
-Here’s the 12 big cancer research breakthroughs made by our scientists in 2021.
+Here are the 12 big cancer research breakthroughs made by our scientists in 2021.

 Our scientists in Spain uncovered how a fat molecule found in palm oil, called palmitic acid, alters the cancer genome, and increases the likelihood cancer will spread.
 The researchers have started developing therapies that interrupt this process and say a clinical trial could start in the next couple of years.